Key takeaways:

 If you already use a business application and store users’ data, the development team will add migration tasks to a workload.

 It may impact the time to build your app: depending on the initial codebase, it may either save you a couple of days or weeks or prolong development.
-Besides, it will have a huge impact on software architecture.
+Besides, it will have a significant impact on software architecture.

 In conclusion

-SaaS business model is attractive for both users looking for a one-click way to access useful software products and SaaS founders who get an opportunity to develop a powerful business on top of high-quality software.
+The SaaS business model is attractive for both users looking for a one-click way to access useful software products and SaaS founders who get an opportunity to develop a powerful business on top of high-quality software.

 To succeed as a SaaS founder, you should handle a dozen of significant tasks and make hundreds of decisions.
 SaaS architecture is the most essential one.

 This is why you need a strong SaaS architect and a reliable engineering team before you start working on a SaaS product.
+If you’re looking for specialists who can bring your SaaS idea to life, you can opt for IT outsourcing or end-to-end SaaS development services.

 Together with an architect and key players in your software development team, you’ll be able to choose tools and technologies that will turn your idea into a working, user-oriented, and successful software product.